What is our policy on the environment?

 We also embrace external principles and standards when applying our business ethics.
 In 2003 we were among the first of the leading banks to adopt the Equator Principles, which set internationally agreed standards for socially and environmentally responsible project finance, and we are signatories to the Ten Principles of the UN Global Compact.
 We believe that, taken together, these standards provide the legal and ethical framework within which we must operate as a responsible business.

 Within this framework, our firm commitment is to lend responsibly.
-It is not in our interest to enter into unsustainable commercial agreements, or to lend to organisations, or individuals, which could damage the Bank's reputation.
-We therefore have in place at all levels throughout the Group rigorous risk and credit management policies and procedures, regularly reviewed, which take into account the wide range of factors relevant to all aspects of our business.
+It is not in our interest to enter into unsustainable commercial agreements, or to lend to organisations, or individuals, which could damage the bank's reputation.
+We therefore have in place at all levels throughout RBS's rigorous risk and credit management policies and procedures, regularly reviewed, which take into account the wide range of factors relevant to all aspects of our business.

 What are we doing to combat money laundering?